Skill-building

 Materials

-A small gift for each participant to take away
+A Scratch Off Card for each participant

 Directions